The Characteristics Of Abstract Art | What Is Abstract Art?

-These 'Celtic' patterns later reappeared as embellishing components in early enlightened paintings (c.600-1000 CE).
-Later they returned during the nineteenth century Celtic Revival Movement, and the powerful twentieth-century Art Nouveau movement: notably in book-covers, material, backdrop and chintz structures by the semblance of William Morris (1834-96) and Arthur Mackmurdo (1851-1942).
+These 'Celtic' patterns later reappeared as decorative components in early enlightened paintings (c.600-1000 CE).
+Later they returned during the nineteenth century during the Celtic Revival Movement, and the twentieth-century Art Nouveau movement: notably in book-covers, material, and structures by the semblance of William Morris (1834-96) and Arthur Mackmurdo (1851-1942).

 Color-Related or Light-Related Abstract Art

-What are the common characteristics of Abstract Expressionist works?
+What are the common characteristics of abstract expressionist works?

 What Defines Abstract Art?